DavidP101/DavidP101.github.io/README.md

 ![Interaction](/images/interaction.png)

-* Created custom collision channel in project settings called 'Interactable'.
-* Made sphere collision volume on player character that only does checks for the above channel.
-* An interface also called 'Interactable' was built with two methods: 'Interact' and 'Exit Interact'.
+Inside my project settings I created a custom collision channel in my project settings called 'Interactable'.
+Next inside my player character I made a sphere collision volume that only does checks for the above channel.
+An interface also called 'Interactable' was built with two methods: 'Interact' and 'Exit Interact'.

 To create an actor that's capable of interaction I first changed the collision type on one of the actor's static mesh components (if the actor did not have a static mesh component I created a volume instead and applied it to that).
 Following this, I then implemented the Interactable interface and provided my definitions for Interact and Exit Interact.